 It is a little bit expensive to get to Ba Vi National Park by taxi.
 The price is about 200,000 VND from the Old Quarter.
 You will miss some of the best experiences when choosing this means of transportation.
 But you will not need to worry about the routes leading to the place because the taxi driver can help you with that.

 People often prepare food before taking a day-trip to a space like Ba Vi.
 However, in case you forget to bring food along, you can still try many delicious cuisine in some restaurants here.
 They serve typical dishes of Ba Vi as well as other regions in Vietnam.
-Normally, tourists will eat bamboo-tube rice, fishy rice, barbecued goat, banh mi, pho or bun cha, which are very suitable for a camping or picnic day.
+Normally, tourists will eat bamboo-tube rice, fishy rice, barbecued goat, Banh mi (Vietnamse bread), Pho (rice noodle soup) or Bun cha (grilled meat with rice vermicelli), which are very suitable for a camping or picnic day.

 Where To Stay